Kev-gp/published-notes/content/Blogs/The Two-Thirds Average Game.md

 In the end, the average number turned out to be $26$, so the winning number was about $\frac{2}{3}(26)\approx 17$.
 Someone else came closest to that number (and thus won), although I did come quite close with $13$.

-## On behavioural game theory and real-world implications
+## Real-world implications

+If all players are perfectly

 The common knowledge of the rationality of all players explain why the winning guess in our game is $1$.
 It highlights the need to consider what others will do when implementing this strategy.
 Paradoxically, that may very well mean expecting others to be irrational, and therefore expect a number greater than $1$, as my own professor had demonstrated.